-The top 10 causes of workplace injuries account for nearly 50 billion dollars or 83% of the total cost.
+The top 10 causes of workplace injuries account for more than 50 billion dollars or 88% of the total cost.

 “Each year, we rank the top 10 causes of the most serious, nonfatal workplace injuries by their direct costs to help companies better protect employees and the bottom-line.” states Liberty Mutual who provides the annual Workplace Safety Index, that often doesn’t change much from year to year.

 “Workplace injuries impact both employees and employers.
 Injured employees face potential physical, emotional and financial harm.
 Employers face the direct costs of workplace injuries – medical care related to the accident and some portion of an injured employee’s pay – and the indirect costs, including hiring temporary employees, lost productivity, and quality disruptions.”